Dry Eye Syndrome – a Treatable Condition

 What is Dry Eye Syndrome?

-Dry eye related discomfort is one of the most frequent complaints heard by eye doctors.
-The symptoms of dry eyes are varied and the list below is by no means all inclusive, however patients that suffer from dry eyes usually experience a number of the following symptoms.
+Dry eye related discomfort or dry eye syndrome is one of the most frequent complaints heard by eye doctors.
+Dry eye treatment is very successful in relieving a patient’s symptoms of dry eyes.
+The symptoms of dry eyes are varied.
+The list below is by no means all-inclusive; however, patients that suffer from dry eyes usually experience a number of the following symptoms.

 - burning sensation